How to buy the best fridge

 More energy stars, more savings

-The star rating will let you know how your fridge performs based on its size, but the number on the energy rating label gives you the raw figures, which may be more useful.
-Multiply this number by your energy cost to get an estimate of what it will cost you per year to run your fridge.
-For example:
+The star rating will let you know how your fridge performs based on its size, but the number on the energy rating label gives you the raw figures, which you can use to calculate how much your fridge will cost to run by multiplying it by your current energy cost per Kilowatt hour.

 Our fridge reviews include a 10-year running cost for each fridge, so you can easily compare how much each one will cost you over the life of the fridge.